otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

     • We want Stacks to only use the 3 individuals in our parameter optimization.
 To specify this, create a file in the working directory called ```opt_popmap.txt```, using an editor.
-        The file should be formatted like this:
+        The file should be formatted like [this](http://catchenlab.life.illinois.edu/stacks/manual/#popmap).

-            <sample file prefix><tab><population ID>

        Note: do not include the extension ```.fa.gz``` in the sample name.

     • Include samples in this file and specify that all individuals belong to one population.
 You must supply the population map to denovo_map.pl when you execute it for each parameter run.

-    • To optimize for r80 loci you will need to tell denovo_map.pl to use the -r parameter to filter for loci in 80% of the samples) program.
+    • To optimize for r80 loci you will need to tell denovo_map.pl to use the x parameter to filter for loci in 80% of the samples) program.
 We will keep ```m``` at 3.
 We will also follow the general rule of ```-M = -n``` and we will tell denovo_map.pl to output to the M2 folder.

     • You should be able to launch the M2 run now.
 It will take a couple of minutes.